epccs/MacGyver/readme.md

 I prefer using a package toolchain, this is almost enough pain to prefer AS7 (but that is a dead end tool).

-## Application Notes for ATmega4809
+## Application Notes

 Microchip has been doing some [guides].
+The m4809 has an xmega3 core, while the 128DA has an xmega4 core, so some differences should be expected.

 [guides]: https://www.avrfreaks.net/forum/getting-started-attiny-1-0-series-application-notes